Nmjfry/gaussian_splat_ipu/README.md

 # 3D Gaussian Splatting on Graphcore IPUs

-Experimental implementation of an alternatice to neural radiance fields: [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting) B. Kerbl and G. Kopanas, T. Leimk{\"u}hler and G. Drettakis, ACM Transactions on Graphics, July 2023.
+Experimental implementation of an alternative to neural radiance fields: [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting) B. Kerbl and G. Kopanas, T. Leimk{\"u}hler and G. Drettakis, ACM Transactions on Graphics, July 2023.

 ## Which bits are a good fit for IPU?:
 - Should be able to perform efficient Gaussian transformations and splats using matrix and convolution unit.